• Surprise. I am mommy.

 Trust grows with movement

-They are often faith in its earliest, bravest form.
+Baby steps aren’t a lack of faith.
+They’re often faith in its earliest, bravest form.

 They sound like this:

-And then I will watch for You there.
+and I’ll watch for You there.

 A gentle question

-What is the next best thing you can do right now?
+What’s the next best thing you can do right now?

-Not the whole plan.
+Not the whole plan,

-Not the five-year vision.
+not the five-year vision,

-Not the leap.
+not the leap.

 Just the next step.